Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio State vs. Indiana College Football Odds, Plays and Insights

-Big Ten rivals square off when the No. 5 Ohio State Buckeyes (5-1, 0-0 Big Ten) visit the Indiana Hoosiers (2-4, 0-0 Big Ten) on Saturday, October 23, 2021 at Memorial Stadium.
-Ohio State is favored by 20 points.
-The over/under is set at 60.
+The No. 5 Ohio State Buckeyes (5-1, 0-0 Big Ten) visit the Indiana Hoosiers (2-4, 0-0 Big Ten) on Saturday, October 23, 2021 in matchup between Big Ten rivals at Memorial Stadium.
+Indiana is a 21-point underdog.
+The total for this matchup has been set at 60.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.